Red-tailed tropicbird

 The red-tailed tropicbird eats fish—mainly flying fish and squid—after catching them by plunge-diving into the ocean.
 Nesting takes place in loose colonies on oceanic islands; the nest itself is a scrape found on a cliff face, in a crevice, or on a sandy beach.
 A single egg is laid, then is incubated by both sexes for about six weeks.
 The parents make long food-foraging trips of about 150 hours during incubation, but once the chick has hatched, the parents specialize their foraging: one forages for the chick for a few hours at a time, while the other makes much longer trips to feed themselves.

 This bird is considered to be a least-concern species according to the International Union for Conservation of Nature (IUCN), though it is adversely affected by human contact.
 Rats and feral cats prey on eggs and young at nesting sites.
-The bird's tail streamers were once prized by some Hawaiian and Maori peoples.
+The bird's tail streamers were once prized by some Hawaiian and Māori peoples.